machine-detonation/F7DAA0/README.md

 I read the GitHub profile of everyone who follows me because I'm super nosy

-^ I'm also forgetful as hell so if I forget something like ur name please don't pelt me with rocks I didn't mean to
+> ^ I'm also forgetful as hell so if I forget something like ur name please don't pelt me with rocks I didn't mean to

+I make a lot of eyestrain characters on pony.town for fun